aquasecurity/tracee/docs/docs/install/kernel-symbols.md

-# About Kernel symbols
+# About Kernel Symbols

-As explained in the [prerequisites](../install/prerequisites.md) doc, Tracee needs the kernel symbol table for some operations.
+As explained in the [prerequisites](./prerequisites.md) doc, Tracee needs the kernel symbol table for some operations.

 A Linux kernel might lack the `/proc/kallsyms` file due to: